 Stan wisely gave Kirby and Ditko carte blanche and allowed their fertile imaginations to run riot.
 In return they gave him an army of characters to take straight to the bank.

-It took a while for things to take off and it was that period from 1957 to 1961 that's the most revealing.
+It was that period from 1957 to 1961 that's the most revealing.
 Kirby and Ditko produced reams of throwaway stories for Stan's low-selling sci-fi and horror books that contained the germs of their later successes for Fantastic Four and Spider-Man and the rest.

 Jack Kirby was close friends with Frank Zappa and socialized with his young hippie and geek fans in the 60s.
 Ditko shared an office with his best friend and sometime collaborator Eric Stanton, whose bondage/femdom fetish artwork is as extreme and insane as anything else published at the time.
 As I wrote in "Wizards, Workings and Walk-Ins":